Gone in 60 Seconds (2000 film): Plot

 The crew sets their heist in motion, stealing the various cars and delivering them to Atley on the docks.
 As they prepare to use the transponder keys to steal the Mercedes cars, Memphis spots Castlebeck and Drycoff watching from a surveillance van.
-Abandoning the cars under surveillance, the crew breaks into the police impound lot, distracting the guard and stealing the Mercedes cars originally stolen by Kip's crew; the plan is hampered temporarily when Otto's dog eats, and eventually passes, the keys.
+Abandoning the cars under surveillance, the crew breaks into the police impound lot, distracting the guard and stealing the Mercedes cars originally stolen by Kip's crew; the plan is hampered temporarily when Otto's dog eats and eventually passes, the keys.
 Memphis and Sway rekindle their past romance while stealing a Lamborghini Diablo.
 Castlebeck and Drycoff return to the warehouse seized from Kip's crew.
-Having found pieces of a broken blacklight lamp, the detectives discover the crew's list of fifty cars written in ultraviolet-sensitive paint.
-With too many cars to track, Castleback focuses on the Shelby GT500, knowing Memphis will steal it last, and determines the location of the only 1967 Shelby in the area.
-When the crew steals a Cadillac Escalade, security is alerted, and a member of Kip's crew is injured.
+Having found pieces of a broken blacklight lamp, the detectives discover the crew's original list of 50 cars written in UV-sensitive paint.
+With too many cars to track, Castlebeck focuses on the Shelby GT500, knowing Memphis will steal it last, and determines its location.
+When the crew steals a Cadillac Escalade, security is alerted, and Toby, the youngest member, is shot during the pursuit.
 Memphis steals Eleanor just as the detectives arrive and leads police on a chase through the city and into a shipyard.
-Reaching the Vincent Thomas Bridge, blocked by an accident, Memphis jumps Eleanor off the ramp of a tow truck and lands on the other side, evading the police.
+Reaching the Vincent Thomas Bridge, blocked by an accident, Memphis jumps Eleanor off the ramp of a tow truck and lands on the other side, evading Castlebeck, Drycoff, LAPD, and CHP that had surrounded him.

-Memphis arrives at Calitri's junkyard twelve minutes late, and Calitri refuses to accept the slightly damaged Shelby, ordering his men to crush the car and kill Memphis.
-Kip and Atley use the junkyard crane to knock out the henchmen, and an armed Calitri pursues Memphis into the warehouse as the detectives arrive.
-Calitri prepares to shoot Castlebeck, but Memphis kicks Calitri over a railing to his death.
+Memphis arrives at Calitri's junkyard 12 minutes late, and Calitri refuses to accept the slightly damaged Shelby, ordering his men to crush the car and kill Memphis.
+Kip and Atley use the junkyard crane to knock out the henchmen, and Memphis charges at Calitri in his warehouse as the detectives arrive.
+As Castlebeck enters, Calitri prepares to shoot him, but Memphis kicks Calitri over a railing to his death.
 A grateful Castlebeck lets Memphis go free, and Memphis tells him where to find the container ship full of stolen cars.

 The crew celebrates with a barbecue, and Kip reveals that he has bought Memphis a dilapidated 1967 Shelby GT500 which Memphis also calls "Eleanor", which Otto promises to restore.
 Memphis invites Sway on a ride, but the car breaks down just as they drive away.